CaesarNeRF: Calibrated Semantic Representation for Few-shot Generalizable Neural Rendering: Experiments

 \underline{(b) MVImgNet.} We extend our comparison of CaesarNeRF with GNT~\cite{varma2022attention} and IBRNet~\cite{wang2021ibrnet} on the MVImgNet dataset, focusing on object-centric scenes, as shown in~\Cref{tab:main_mvimgnet}.
 We examine a variant of CaesarNeRF where semantic calibration is substituted with simple feature averaging from multiple frames.
 While the performance of all methods improves with more views, CaesarNeRF consistently outperforms GNT and IBRNet.
 Notably, CaesarNeRF with feature averaging surpasses GNT in 1-view case but lags with additional views, implying that the absence of calibration lead to ambiguities when rendering from multiple views.

 \textbf{Per-scene optimization.} Beyond the multi-scene generalizable setting, we demonstrate per-scene optimization results in~\Cref{tab:main_per_scene_combined}.
-Testing across 8 categories from the LLFF dataset~\cite{mildenhall2019local}, we calculate the average performance over these scenes.
+We calculate the average performance over 8 categories from the LLFF dataset~\cite{mildenhall2019local}.
 CaesarNeRF consistently outperforms nearly all state-of-the-art methods in the comparison, across all three metrics, showing a significant improvement over our baseline method, GNT~\cite{varma2022attention}.

 \textbf{Adaptability.} To test the adaptability of our Caesar pipeline, we apply it to two other state-of-the-art methods that use \textit{view transformers}, namely MatchNeRF~\cite{chen2023explicit} and IBRNet~\cite{wang2021ibrnet}.
 We demonstrate in~\Cref{tab:main_generalizable_model} that our enhancements in scene-level semantic understanding significantly boost the performance of these methods across all metrics.
-This indicates that the Caesar framework is not only beneficial in our CaesarNeRF, which is based on GNT~\cite{varma2022attention}, but can also be a versatile addition to other NeRF pipelines.
+This indicates that the Caesar framework is not only beneficial in our CaesarNeRF, which is based on GNT~\cite{varma2022attention}, but can also be a versatile addition to other NeRF pipelines with view transformers to aggregate different input views.

 \textbf{Ablation analysis.} We conduct ablation studies on the ``orchid'' scene from the LLFF dataset, with findings detailed in~\Cref{tab:latent_ablation}.
 Testing variations in representation and the impact of the sequential refinement and calibration modules, we find that increasing the latent size in GNT yields marginal benefits.
 However, incorporating even a modest semantic representation size distinctly improves results.
 The length of the semantic representation has a minimal impact on quality.
 Our ablation studies indicate that while sequential refinement and calibration each offer slight performance gains, their combined effect is most significant.
 In a single-scene context, semantic information is effectively embedded within the representation, making the benefits of individual modules subtler.
 Together, however, they provide a framework where sequential refinement can leverage calibrated features for deeper insights.